 The irony of West and the Warriors is that Warriors owner Joe Lacob, in a spike the football moment, said the Warriors were light years ahead of every other NBA organization.
 The truth is David West is light years ahead of most NBA players.

-If everything works according to plan tonight at Oracle, David West the Xavier alum, the historian, thinker, power forward, activist, scholar, will finally be, after 14 modest and magnificent NBA seasons, David West the champion.
+Everything worked according to plan in 2016-17.
+David West the Xavier alum, the historian, thinker, power forward, activist, scholar, was finally, after 14 modest and magnificent NBA seasons, David West the champion.

 “My work speaks for itself.
 I’m a part of grassroots organizations.
 I’m about getting outside of this celebrity.
 Letting people get a real perspective.”